dillondaudert/pssp_lstm/README.md

 ```
 By default, this will start a web server on the local host.

-**NOTE**: These summaries can use a lot of space, on the order of 5 - 10GB.

 ## Evaluating the Model

 Once a model is trained, you can evaluate it vs. the CullPDB 513 test set with the following call: